-Legal blogger Jeanette Miller looks at what happens if you're involved in a road accident with an uninsured or untraceable motorist.
+Motoring lawyer Jeanette Miller looks at what happens if you're involved in an accident with an uninsured or untraceable driver.

-When I approached the other driver for her insurance detail I was devastated to hear her tell me that she didn’t have insurance.
+When I approached the other driver for her insurance details I was devastated to hear she didn’t have insurance.

-At the time I was just at the beginning of my career as a personal injury solicitor and knew there was a scheme to compensate victims of uninsured drivers.
+At the time I was a personal injury solicitor and knew there was a scheme to compensate victims of uninsured drivers.

 I started the process of trying to pursue a claim for the damage from this organisation.

 The Motor Insurers' Bureau (MIB) was set up in 1946 as a means of compensating victims of accidents caused by drivers who either weren’t insured or can't be found.

 The MIB is funded by all UK motor insurers through policy premiums.